NM-TAFE/civ-ipriot-smiley/docs/ssh_in_pycharm.md

 Pycharm integrates with `ssh` and `sftp` to provide the following:

 - With `ssh`: Run code on a remote machine using its Python interpreter.
-- With `sftp`: Synchronize the files on your local machine with those on the remote machine so when you run code remotely it is in sync with the local code.
+- With `sftp`: Synchronize the files on your local machine with those on the remote machine so when you run code remotely it is in sync with the local source.

 If you have never worked in a remote environment before note this workflow (which is general):